ste-t/ir-vim/README.md

 ### HID-compatible boards

-Currently, this is not going to work on boards which actually support HID, but I will very soon get my hands on one of them and make the code work (which requires just a very few simple additions).
+Currently, this code is not going to work on boards which actually support HID, but I will very soon get my hands on one of them and make the code work (which requires just a very few simple additions).

 ## How to?